A couple of days ago, I was reading Proverbs 20—slowly and intentionally. When I got to verse 5, it had me in a chokehold:

 So this is my prayer for you:

-I cancel every influence of demonic manipulation over your ability to perceive rightly, and I hide your discernment in the light of God.
-In the name of Jesus, let every scale fall from your eyes, your ears, and your heart.You will desire the right things, the right people, and the right relationships.
-And whoever is not sent from God—for the Word says, “There was a man sent from God, whose name was John”—I declare that they will be exposed.
-Whatever they have taken from you, or planned to take, will be restored.
-They will exit your life, driven out by the angels of God.
+I cancel every influence of deception and demonic manipulation over your ability to perceive rightly, and I hide your discernment in the light of God.
+In the name of Jesus, let every scale fall from your eyes, your ears, and your heart.
+You will desire the right things, the right people, and the right relationships.
+Whoever is not sent from God will be exposed, and whatever has been taken from you—or planned to be—will be restored.
+They will leave your life, driven out by the angels of God.

 In Jesus’ name, amen.